gomesfernanda/gomesfernanda.github.io/_posts/2019-04-15-hello-world.markdown

 I decided also to write more on this blog about my journey as a data scientist.

-Check out the [Jekyll docs][jekyll] for more info on how to get the most out of Jekyll.
-File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
-If you have questions, you can ask them on [Jekyll’s dedicated Help repository][jekyll-help].
+Check out the [Jekyll docs](https://jekyllrb.com/docs/) for more info on how to get the most out of Jekyll.